plandes/flex-compile/README.md

 Properties:
   * Program: An instance of `choice-prog`.
   * Action: The action to invoke on the program.
-  * Buffer Exists Mode: Compiler instance of `flex-compile-display-buffer-exists-mode`.
+  * Buffer Exists Mode: Compiler instance of `flex-compile-single-buffer-display-buffer-exists-mode`.
-  * Buffer New Mode: Compiler instance of `flex-compile-display-buffer-new-mode`.
+  * Buffer New Mode: Compiler instance of `flex-compile-single-buffer-display-buffer-new-mode`.
   * Kill Buffer Clean: If non-nil kill the buffer on clean.